-Preserving the environment and building a better, cleaner future.
+Preserving the environment.
+Building a better, cleaner future.

-In addition to ensuring compliance with all applicable statutory and regulatory requirements, WWT is committed to investing in resources that promote the reduction of any negative impacts our industry has on the environment, including pollution prevention and the continual improvement of our company’s overall environmental performance.
+In addition to ensuring compliance with all applicable statutory and regulatory requirements, WWT is committed to investing in resources that reduce any negative environmental impact our industry has while continually improving our company's overall environmental performance.

 We continually assess our operations to identify activities and/or services that can interact with or have an impact on the environment.
 Currently, electricity consumption and resulting carbon dioxide emissions have the greatest impact on the environment.
 That's why WWT is focusing efforts toward reducing greenhouse gas emissions.